 Solution 1: The Hardware Cheat Code – AI Boxes

-The most reliable method to watch Netflix on CarPlay is using a CarPlay AI Box.
-These small Android computers plug into your car’s wired CarPlay USB port and use the dashboard as a monitor.
+These small Android computers plug into your car’s wired CarPlay USB port and turn the dashboard into a fully functional monitor for Netflix.

 This allows you to run apps like Netflix, YouTube, and Disney+ that Apple does not officially support.
 Crucially, this method works while your car is parked, bypassing Apple’s native blocks without altering your car’s permanent software.
+To share Netflix with friends, streaming on other platforms like Discord is possible through screen-sharing methods.

 How the AI Box Works with CarPlay